 5 Tips to reduce back and shoulder pain

 Spring is a great season for your annual deep cleaning; it allows you to scour your home of accumulated dust, dirt and grease while you disinfect and declutter your house.
-However you have to pay attention to your posture when cleaning in order to avoid back pain and other injuries or you can also avail cleaning services from to avoid back pain.
+However, you have to pay attention to your posture when cleaning in order to avoid back pain and other injuries or you can also avail cleaning services from to avoid back pain.

-Some common chores such as: dusting, washing, mopping, vacuuming or window cleaning and so on; involve lifting, pulling, bending, holding, twisting etc. We do these all the time without paying attention to our posture, increasing the risk of back or neck pain or injury.
+Some common chores such as: dusting, washing, mopping, vacuuming, window cleaning and so on; involve lifting, pulling, bending, holding, twisting etc. And if you do these all the time without paying attention to our posture, you will be increasing the risk of back or neck pain and injury.

 Good posture is the most effective way to prevent back and neck pain.
 It is important that you keep good manual handling techniques when performing any activity that requires the use of force like lifting, pushing or holding.
 Many patients that visit our clinic with lower back pain or neck pain come as a result of bad posture when cleaning, making extra effort when it isn’t necessary or being in the same position, or doing repetitive movements for a long period of time.